Metallic transport of hard core bosons: Hall coefficient

-The simplicity of the Hamiltonian permits a calculation of up to fourth order \be R_i R_j M''_{2i,2j},\quad i,j=0,2,4. \ee The magnetization matrix elements involved traces over up to $\sim 10^7$ operator products~\cite{SM}.
-The final result is plotted as sequential correction contributions to $R_{\rm H}^{(0)}$ in Fig.~\ref{fig:RHwCorr}.
-The corrections are relatively small near $n=0,1,{1\over 2}$, although they seem to converge slower at intermediate densities around $n= 0.25,0.75$.
-The sum over higher order corrections must converge to describe a finite Hall coefficient.
-Thus, $R^{(0)}_{\rm H}$ appears to be a qualitatively correct approximation at least for temperatures $T>t$, for which the corrections were calculated.
+The simplicity of the Hamiltonian permits a calculation of up to fourth order corrections, \be R_i R_j M''_{2i,2j},\quad i,j=0,2,4. \ee The magnetization matrix elements involved traces over up to $\sim 10^7$ operator products.
+The hypermagnetization matrix elements $M''_{nm}$, which are listed in Table~\ref{table:Mcab0} of Appendix~\ref{App:Corr}.

+Since the Hall coefficient is finite for a metal, the summation over all the higher order corrections must converge.
+The corrections to $R_{\rm H}^{(0)}$ up to fourth order are depicted in Fig.~\ref{fig:RHwCorr}.
+We see that these corrections do not qualitatively change the zeroth term's behavior especially near the densities $n=0,1,{1\over 2}$, although they converge slower around intermediate densities $n= 0.25,0.75$.